remdiff -- a remote diff'er

 How it works:

-A token effort is made to figure out if a file is specified in host:path/file format.
+An effort is made to figure out if a file is specified in host:path/file format.
 If so, the file is copied over to a local tmp file.
 Same takes place for the other file.
 Once both files are in a known, local place, a diff -u is run.

 Limitations:

 Only limited error checking is done using the TryYellDie code.
-But then, newbie users probably won't be doing diffs.

 The files should be modest in size -- don't fill your /tmp partition!

-It is possible to do this without a tmp file at all, but I haven't figured out a way to handle TWO remote files without tmp files.
-Basically, cat the remote file to stdout, and diff uses '-' as one of its input files.
-I find it more useful to be able to diff two remote files than huge files I don't want to copy locally.
+It is possible to do this without a tmp file at all, but I haven't figured out a way to easily handle TWO remote files without tmp files in a Posix compliant shell.
+The one remote, one local trick is this: cat the remote file to stdout, and diff uses '-' as one of its input files:

 Holland Consulting home page